LaurenAMolloy/phanitas-baby-club/README.md

 ### Skills

 I utilised skills using JSON data and data attributes.
-I successfully implemented the language toggle feature by storing each langauge text in a JSON file and creating a function that looks up the specific key for each HTML attribute.
+I successfully implemented the language toggle feature by storing each language text in a JSON file and creating a function that looks up the specific key for each HTML attribute.
 The site is fully responsive acheived by using a combination of CSS flexbox and grid.

 ### Continued development

 I look forward to creating more dynamic applications and exploring how I can implement various API's into my projects.

 ### Useful resources
-- [Multilingual Site Article](https://medium.com/@nohanabil/building-a-multilingual-static-website-a-step-by-step-guide-7af238cc8505) - This helped me to implement the langauge toggle.
+- [Multilingual Site Article](https://medium.com/@nohanabil/building-a-multilingual-static-website-a-step-by-step-guide-7af238cc8505) - This helped me to implement the language toggle.